Tummy Tuck Syracuse

 Traditional & Limited Tummy Tuck

 The incision for either surgery will vary according to your specific needs.
 The most common incision reaches from hip to hip at the level of your pubic bone.
 Not all clothing will conceal this incision.
 A second incision is made around your navel.
-Your skin and fat layer is lifted from the muscle layer of your tummy wall.
+Your skin and fat layer are lifted from the muscle layer of your tummy wall.

-In traditional tummy tuck surgery, the surgery extends up to your rib cage, while in a limited tuck the surgery extends just above your navel.
+In traditional tummy tuck surgery, the surgery extends up to your rib cage, while in a limited tuck, the surgery extends just above your navel.
 This is the difference between traditional and limited tummy tuck surgery.